delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 [ ][34][ ]
 ```

-Now we have 10, which is the new smallest element so it gets inserted to the start of the linked list like so:
+Now we have 10, which is the new smallest element so it gets inserted to the start of the linked list.

 ```
 head
 [ ][10][-]---[>][34][ ]
 ```

 64 is the largest number we've seen so we insert it at the very end.
-We know it's the largest number becaues we can either iterate over the list to check or keep a MIN_VALUE variable which tells us what the smallest number is we have inserted into the linked list.
+We know it's the largest number because we can either iterate over the list to check or keep a MIN_VALUE variable which tells us what the smallest number is we have inserted into the linked list and a MAX_VALUE variable.

 ```
 head
 [ ][10][-]---[>][34][-]---[>][64][ ]
 ```

-The next round we need to find a node that is smaller than our target (21) and larger than our target (21).
+The next round we need to find a node that is smaller than our target (21) and a node that is larger than our target (21).
 So we insert it into the middle after finding this:

 ```
 head